Mcstabbin/azure_funct/README.md

-# azure_funct
+# my-company-functions
-Azure Function CI/CD automation
+A sample Azure Function app that complements several videos.